TeamHypersomnia/Hypersomnia/docs/pages/todo/reassurements.md

 		- Also removing a currently used id will be forbidden.
 	- E.g. sprites, animations or other invariants.

-- two animation usages will most probably only ever differ by speed.

-- Later if we really need it for descriptions, we can retrieve the old values by accessing the field address, in just the same way as the command logic does.

-- for now we'll put an animation id inside wandering pixels,
-	- so let's just leave the unique_ptr<field_address> actually_element for later
-		- i think we will be able to do this nicely
-	- struct_field_address that will be returned by make_struct_field_address

 - We will never be met with a situation where no images are in the project.
 	- That is because common will always use some,
 		- and will be initialized with sensible values from the start
 	- and you can't erase images if they are used.